Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 Baylor vs. Michigan State Betting Trends

-- In the Bears' seven games this season, the combined scoring has gone over the point total five times.

-- Michigan State has covered three times in eight chances against the spread this season.

-- So far this season, just two of the Spartans games have hit the over.
+- So far this season, five out of the Bears' seven games have hit the over.

 Baylor Futures Odds